dinasv/CSBFinder/README.md

     4. After the process is done, the lower panel will contain all the discovered CSBs.

 2. **Importing a saved session file**:
-    If you have ran CSBFinder and saved a session file, you can load it by choosing `File->Import->Session File`
+    If you have ran CSBFinder-S and saved a session file, you can load it by choosing `File->Import->Session File`

 3. **Importing gene orthology group information**:
 Load it by choosing `File->Import->Orthology Information file`.
 This information will be displayed on the lower right panel.

-### <a name='cmd'>Running CSBFinder via Command Line </a>
+### <a name='cmd'>Running CSBFinder-S via Command Line </a>

-> CSBFinder can be executed via the command line by executing the JAR file in the installation folder.
+> CSBFinder-S can be executed via the command line by executing the JAR file in the installation folder.

 - In the terminal (linux) or cmd (windows) type:
     ```
-    java -jar CSBFinder-[version]-jar-with-dependencies.jar [options]
+    java -jar CSBFinder-S-[version]-jar-with-dependencies.jar [options]
     ```
     > Note: If your input dataset is very large, add the argument -Xmx6g (6g might be enough, but you can specify a higher number, depending on your RAM size).
     For example:
     ```
-    java -Xmx6g -jar CSBFinder-[version]-jar-with-dependencies.jar [options]
+    java -Xmx6g -jar CSBFinder-S-[version]-jar-with-dependencies.jar [options]
     ```
-    > Note: When running CSBFinder without command line arguments, the user interface will be launched.
+    > Note: When running CSBFinder-S without command line arguments, the user interface will be launched.

 > [Sample input files](#sample) are provided below